-For all its advantages, however, using Linux in tablet computers, industrial touch panel PCs and embedded computers also poses a number of challenges.
+For all its advantages, however, using Linux in rugged tablet PCs, industrial touch panel PCs, and embedded computers also present a number of challenges.
 These systems are designed with specific requirements and specialized features.
-These requirements require OS customization for different processor architectures, efficient runtime, without draining battery over long hours of operation, and seamless user experience with constrained CPU power, memory and storage resources.
+These requirements require customizations for different processor architectures, efficient runtime, without draining battery over long hours of operation, and seamless user experience with constrained CPU power, memory, and storage resources.

-Estone offers OEM/ODM a variety of rugged tablet computers, industrial touch panel PCs and computer platforms with a stable Linux solution on which to build applications.
+Estone offers OEM/ODM a variety of tablets, industrial touch panel PCs, and single board computers with a stable Linux solution on which to build applications.
 In addition to board support packages, we provide services like custom Linux driver development, Qt framework integration, performing specific enhancements such as boot time and OS footprint, professional services from design, test, to entire systems implementation.

 Many hospitals and healthcare facilities are increasingly using Linux-based, custom software that can support their special needs applications.
-Linux powered tablets or panel PCs can be more easily configured to work with any vendor’s software demands.
+A rugged tablet PC with Linux OS or a panel PC based on Linux can be more easily configured to work with any vendor’s software demands.